sigrung15/travel-map/README.md

 Go to a shell you use and move into the folder: yotest.
 Then write the command:
-    * npm install -g gulp gulp-cli bower
+Markup: * npm install -g gulp gulp-cli bower

 bower install